 - 1. Confidentiality: All complainants will be notified that information obtained from the complainants and thereafter gathered will be maintained in a manner as confidential as possible, but in some circumstances absolute confidentiality cannot be assured. - 2.
 Non-Retaliation: All complainants will be advised that they will be protected against retaliation as a result of the filing of any complaints or participation in any complaint process. - 3.
-Resolution: The Principal (or Corporate General Counsel if a complaint is about the Principal) will investigate complaints appropriately under the circumstances and pursuant to the applicable procedures, and if necessary, take appropriate remedial measures to ensure effective resolution of any complaint.
+Resolution: The Principal or Area Superintendent, (or Chief Executive Officer if a complaint is about the Principal, or the attorney of the school if the complaint is about the CEO).
+The People Services or its designee will conduct a fair, timely and thorough investigation that provides all parties an appropriate process and reaches reasonable conclusions based on the evidence collected.
+The CEO or the attorney of the school's decision regarding the complaints is also final.

-Appendix H
+APPENDIX H